cemduhan/cemduhan.github.io/README.md

 # dhncem.github.io
-#Just a word for designing and buildig my site
+#Just a project for designing and buildig my site